-- 1. Statutory and Regulatory Activities Considered but Not Included A discussion of the Statutory and Regulatory Activities the Enterprise considered but will not undertake during the Plan cycle for the underserved market. - 2.
+- 1. Strategic Priorities Statement A mission statement for each underserved market that provides a brief summary of the Enterprise's strategy and rationale for how the activities and objectives in its Plan will serve the underserved market. - 2.
+Statutory and Regulatory Activities Considered but Not Included A discussion of the Statutory and Regulatory Activities the Enterprise considered but will not undertake during the Plan cycle for the underserved market. - 3.
 Activities and Objectives A description of the activities and objectives the Enterprise will undertake during the Plan cycle to meet the needs of the underserved market.